 Sessional Lecturers are hired by course rather than by annual or continuing appointment, fluctuating in number from session to session.
 They are therefore not included in headcount or FTE totals.
-However, it is evident that the number of sessional faculty employed at OISE has grown only since the expansion of the MT program began in 2015-2016.
+Nevertheless, it is evident that the number of sessional faculty employed at OISE has grown only modestly since the expansion of the MT program began in 2015-2016.
+This reflects the value that OISE places on high quality, research-infused instruction by faculty on regular appointments.
+During the period 2014 to 2020, several experienced sessional lecturers in the MT program were hired into newly created CLTA faculty positions with leadership roles, and a number of CLTA faculty in both the MT and MA-CSE teacher education programs have since moved into continuing positions as well.